muhammad-zuhair/python/README.md

 # Python GuI Based Desktop System
-In this systen Python GUI Tk Thinker is used to build frond-end and backed is used to as python Language and Data base is used php my admin
+In this system Python (GUI) Tk Thinker is used to build Frond-end and backed is used to as python Language and Data base is used php my admin